 “IIKANGAE” is Japanese and translates as “good idea”.

-We conceived IKANGAI Solutions as an idea factory for mobile applications.
+We conceived IKANGAI as an idea factory for mobile applications.

 Our core goals in everything we do are:

-IKANGAI Solutions is a group of experts coming from diverse professional backgrounds (architecture, computer science, economy, art, design) working together to produce the best results for our customers.
+IKANGAI is a team of experts coming from diverse professional backgrounds (architecture, computer science, economy, art, design) working together to produce the best results for our customers.

-Christian is a freelance architect, designer and the creative mind behind IKANGAI Solutions.
+Christian is a freelance architect, designer and the creative mind behind IKANGAI.

 After graduating in 2001, he got awarded with a scholarship by the Japanese Ministry of Science and Education and spent several years in Japan studying at Kyoto University under Prof. Kiyoshi Sey Takeyama.
 There he worked for the Kyoto based branch of AMORPHE Takeyama & Associates and for SPINGLASS Architects in Fukuoka.

-After his return to Austria in 2005 and working in his field of expertise for 3 years, he started his own architecture and design studio CERRIDAN Design, as well as IKANGAI Solutions.
+After his return to Austria in 2005 and working in his field of expertise for 3 years, he started his own architecture and design studio cerridan design, as well as IKANGAI.

 Quoc Dung Vuong — Web